hlef/juliet/README.md

 # Juliet

-Juliet is a powerful static websites generator written in Python.
+Juliet is a powerful (yet experimental :D) static websites generator written in Python.
 It is designed to be as lightweight and understandable as possible.

-Juliet is easily adaptable, forkable, and provides all functionalities one could except from a modern static websites generator.
+Juliet is easily adaptable, forkable, and provides all functionalities a modern static websites generator should provide.
 It uses Jinja2 templates, supports modular theming, markdown articles with Pygments syntax highlighting and is easily configurable via YAML configuration files.

 ## Dependencies